 You should also choose the correct type of transceiver that matches the connector and the type of cabling that you're using.

 PoE Power over Ethernet

 Power over Ethernet (PoE) can be used as a convenient way to get the power down to your PoE capable devices, such as IP phones and wireless access points.
 In the example below, we've got an office and they've got IP phones on their desks, and they're using Wireless Access Points as well.

 The traditional way to have those on the network is that they would all be connected into a standard switch.
 If you're using a standard switch, it does not support Power over Ethernet so you're going to need to have power supplies plugged into all of your devices.

 Let's say we have 100 IP phones on the desks there, then every single one of those IP phones is going to have a network cable plugging it into the switch for the network connectivity.
 It's also going to have a power supply plugged in.

-Another thing that you'll sometimes see with PoE that not as commonly is if you're not using IP phones but you do have just wireless access points there.
-If you've got a wireless access point which is in a location where it's hard to get power to.
-For example, maybe it's in the roof in a warehouse, then what you can do is you can use a power injector.
+Another thing that you'll sometimes see with PoE that is not as common is if you're not using IP phones but you do have just Wireless Access Points there.
+If you've got a Wireless Access Point which is in a location where it's hard to get power to, for example, maybe it's in the roof in a warehouse, then what you can do is you can use a power injector.